 Pizza is arguably America’s favorite snack food, and pepperoni is one of America’s favorite pizza toppings.
-Food-processing equipment manufacturer J. E. Grote Co., Inc., Columbus, builds Peppamatic machines to slice pepperoni precisely and apply the slices in a selected pattern on pizza crusts moving through the machine on a conveyor.
+Food-processing equipment manufacturer Grote Co.
+Inc., Columbus, Ohio, builds Peppamatic machines to slice pepperoni precisely and apply the slices in a selected pattern on pizza crusts moving through the machine on a conveyor.
 The Peppamatic Model 1514-2 — with two independent slicing heads that hold the uncut pepperoni— uses electrohydraulic motion control to match head actuation with the position and velocity of the moving crusts as they approach on the conveyor.
 As a result, the pattern and placement of slices stay consistent, and manual adjustments are eliminated.

 A pair of Parker Hannifin cylinders, one on each slicing head, await individual commands from Parker electrohydraulic servovalves.
 The cylinders are fitted with externally mounted Temposonics II magnetostrictive position sensors.
 (Such sensors frequently are installed in a cavity bored in the piston rod, but these 1-in. pistons have only 5/8-in. diameter rods.)
 By electronically slaving the Temposonics sensors to the optical encoder, the motion controller strokes each slicing head cylinder at the exact moment that the conveyor delivers a crust underneath it.

 Diffusion sensors detect reflected signals from pizza crusts on the conveyor as they approach the slicing heads.
 After the sensor detects a crust, the controller counts down the appropriate delay until the crust moves directly under the head.
 Then the automatic slicing operation begins.